KastnerRG/Read_the_docs/docs/axidma.rst

 3) Host program
 ---------------

-In this section we use python to test our design
+In this section we use Python to test our design.

 3.1) Move your files
 ####################

-Create a new folder in your PYNQ board and move both **smul.tcl** and **smul.bit** into it.
+Create a new folder in your PYNQ board and move both **smul.hwh** and **smul.bit** into it.

 3.2) Python code
 ################